We manage and deliver policies and programs to underpin the supply of reliable, secure and affordable energy.

 Energy security and emergency management

-To support long-term fuel supplies, the Australian Government has developed a comprehensive fuel security package.
-It will increase domestic fuel storage.
-It will make sure Australia has enough supply to meet our needs during an emergency and into the future.
+To support long-term fuel supplies, the Australian Government is delivering a range of fuel security measures.
+These measures will make sure Australia has enough supply to meet our needs during an emergency and into the future.

 Future Fuels Strategy